 Cardinal Energy Ltd. Announces Fourth Quarter 2022 and Year-End Financial Results

-/EIN News/ -- CALGARY, Alberta, March 13, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") (TSX: CJ) is pleased to announce its operating and financial results for the fourth quarter and year ended December 31, 2022.
+CALGARY, Alberta, March 13, 2023 (GLOBE NEWSWIRE) -- Cardinal Energy Ltd. ("Cardinal" or the "Company") CJ is pleased to announce its operating and financial results for the fourth quarter and year ended December 31, 2022.

 HIGHLIGHTS FROM THE FOURTH QUARTER AND FULL YEAR OF 2022